 Magyarabs, a Hungarian tribe in Africa

-The general public haven’t really heard about a tribe who call themselves Magyarabs and live in Sudan.
-They say that a certain Ibrahim el Magyar is their forefather.
+The general public haven’t really heard about the tribe who call themselves Magyarabs and live in Sudan.
+They think that a certain Ibrahim el Magyar is their forefather.
 Even Count Almásy met one of them during one of his trips.
-The name of the tribe means ‘Hungarian tribe’ (‘Magyar’+ ‘ab’).
-Is this true?
-Is there a tribe in Sudan with Hungarian origins?
+The name of the tribe means ‘the Hungarian tribe’ (‘Magyar’+ ‘ab’).
+Is there really a tribe in Sudan with Hungarian origins?

-The most trustworthy source is Laszlo Almasy’s episode in one of his books called ‘Hungarian descendants on the island of the Nile”.
-The Africa-researcher was on expedition in the Sahara Desert in 1934-35 when he visited Wadi Halfa.
-He got into a conversation with a tradesman who pronounced the name of Ibrahim el Magyar.
-This attracted the traveller’s attention and started asking the tradesman.
-He told him that he is a member of the Magyarab tribe and that they originate from Europe, they were brought there by Sultan Suleiman 400 years ago.
+The most trustworthy source is Laszlo Almasy’s episode in one of his books called Hungarian descendants on the island of the Nile.
+The Africa-researcher was on expedition in the Sahara between 1934-35 when he visited Wadi Halfa.
+He got into a conversation with a tradesman who mentioned the name of Ibrahim el Magyar.
+This attracted the traveller’s attention so he started asking the tradesman.
+He told him that he is a member of the Magyarab tribe and that they originate from Europe, and that they were brought there by Sultan Suleiman 400 years ago.
 Almasy visited the tribe the next day.
 They kept repeating that they aren’t Arabs; they were resettled from Europe by Suleiman.
-The word ‘ab’ means tribe in Nubian so if we translate their name we get ‘Magyar/Hungarian tribe’
+The word ‘ab’ means ‘tribe’ in Nubian, so if we translate their name we get ‘Magyar/Hungarian tribe’

 Written by Alexandra Béni